microsoft/azure-pipelines-yaml/design/step-target.md

 # Step Target

-Steps run either on the host that is running the agent.worker or if the step is part of a [Container Job](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml) it runs inside of the container specified on the job.
-Steps are not able to target the host if running in a container job or other containers if using [services](./sidecar-containers.md).
+Today, steps run either on the agent host or, if the step is part of a [container job](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml), inside of the container specified on the job.
+All steps in a job run in one context; separate steps cannot target different contexts throughout the job.
+Additionally, steps cannot target [services containers](./sidecar-containers.md) at all.

 The goal of a step target is to give the pipeline author flexibility in where a given step in the job runs.
-This not only proivdes additional flexibility for pipeline authors, it can also be used by template authors to drive certian security and compliance scenarios in their pipeline.
+This provides additional flexibility for pipeline authors and template authors.

 ## Scenarios